makerdao/governance-manual/module-index/module-dai-direct-deposit.md

 The ETH-A stability fee is used as a proxy for cost to borrow DAI using the Maker Protocol, given it has traditionally been the largest non-PSM vault type on the Maker Protocol.

-The spread is decsribed as a percentage rate.
+The spread is described as a percentage rate.
 A spread of 0% would indicate the cost to borrow DAI on the target lending protocol should equal the cost to borrow DAI in the ETH-A vault type.

 A spread of -0.5% indicates that the cost to borrow DAI on the target lending protocol should be 0.5% cheaper than on the Maker Protocol.